jeremyButtler/acnt/README.md

 # Updates:

+- 2025-09-23:
+  - fixed bug were `-add` with a negative number would round off the cents to the ghost account.
+It now finds the extra cents added by rounding.
 - 2025-04-27:
   - fixed bug in `-print sum` and `-print hsum` were child account sums were incorectly summed